telerik/document-processing-docs/libraries/radwordsprocessing/model/content-controls/working-with-content-controls.md

 ### Set Content Controls Properties

-This example show how one can iterate the items and add an item to to a existing ComboBox content control.
+This example shows how one can iterate the items and add an item to an existing ComboBox content control.

 #### Example 2: Adding items to a ComboBox or a DropDownList